scilla/fanta-info/README.md

 3. Open Google Chrome and navigate to `chrome://extensions`.
 4. Enable "Developer mode" in the top-right corner.
 5. Click "Load unpacked" and select the folder where you extracted the ZIP file.
 6. The extension is now installed and active.
-Navigate to the Fantastreamer website to see the enhancements in action.

-## Usage

-After installation, simply visit the Fantastreamer website and enjoy the enhanced experience.
-The extension will automatically display additional information on the streamer cards and update when new cards are loaded or changes are made.

 ## License